QuickBooks: International versions

 Versions of this product are available in many different markets.
 Intuit's Canadian, British, Australian divisions offer versions of QuickBooks that support the unique tax calculation needs of each region, such as Canada's GST, HST or PST sales tax, VAT for the United Kingdom edition and Australia's GST sales tax.
 The QuickBooks UK edition also includes support for Irish and South African VAT.

 QuickBooks Enterprise was withdrawn from the UKI market in 2014.

 QuickBooks Desktop is only available on a rental/subscription basis for users in UK and Ireland, and is to be withdrawn from sale with no desktop software replacement with the final version being the 2021 edition.

 The Mac (macOS) version is available only in the United States.

-Quickbooks announced that their products and service offerings for accountancy and small business customers will no longer be available in India after 31 January 2023.
+QuickBooks announced that their products and service offerings for accountancy and small business customers will no longer be available in India after 31 January 2023.

+United Kingdom

+A UK-specific version of QuickBooks Online was introduced in 2011, with support for British accounting and tax requirements.
+Intuit ended support for QuickBooks Desktop in the United Kingdom and Ireland on 30 June 2023 as it shifted its focus towards cloud-based products.

+QuickBooks supports Making Tax Digital for VAT and Income Tax.
+From April 2026, qualifying sole traders and landlords can use QuickBooks to keep digital records and submit Income Tax updates to HM Revenue and Customs.

 Features

 Intuit has integrated several web-based features into QuickBooks, including remote access capabilities, remote payroll assistance and outsourcing, electronic payment functions, online banking and reconciliation, mapping features through integration with Google Maps, marketing options through Google, and improved e-mail functionality through Microsoft Outlook and Outlook Express.
 For the 2008 version, the company has also added import from Excel spreadsheets, additional employee time tracking options, pre-authorization of electronic funds and new Help functions.
 In June 2007, Intuit announced that QuickBooks Enterprise Solutions would run on Linux servers, whereas previously it required a Windows server to run.